 Biological technicians typically need a bachelor’s degree in biology or a closely related field.
-Although it is less common, some positions may be available to those with less than a bachelor’s degree.
-It is important for prospective biological technicians to gain laboratory experience while they are in school.
+It is important for prospective biological technicians to gain laboratory experience while in school.

 The median annual wage for biological technicians was $46,340 in May 2020.